Celtics Vs. 76ers Preview: Keys To Victory, Prediction For Second-Round Series

 The Celtics had a much more grueling path to the Eastern Conference semifinals than their opponent.
 It took seven games for Boston to get past the Milwaukee Bucks, while Philadephia made quick work of the Miami Heat in a five-game series win.

 Each team boasts a pair of young, budding superstars.
-Jaylen Brown and Jayson Tatum have impressed all season, while Joel Embiid has become one of the most dominant big men in the league and Ben Simmons likely is the Rookie of the Year winner.
+Jaylen Brown and Jayson Tatum have impressed all season, while Joel Embiid has become one of the most dominant big men in the league and Ben Simmons likely is the NBA Rookie of the Year.
 That said, the veteran leadership of Al Horford and J.J.
 Redick has been critical for their respective team’s success.

 So, how do these two Atlantic Division clubs match up?
 Let’s break it down.